tijme/not-your-average-web-crawler/README.md

 The testing can and will automatically be done by [Travis CI](https://travis-ci.com/) on every push to the master branch.
 If you want to manually run the unit tests, use the command below.

-`python -m unittest discover -s tests`.
+`python -m unittest discover -s tests`

 ## Issues